Last Updated on March 22, 2026

 Even though it’s very easy to visit Nerja independently, you might be one of the people, who are more comfortable taking an organized tour.
 This way you don’t need to worry bus schedules and figuring out how to get around on your own.

 Nerja is not far from bigger tourist destinations in Andalusia, like Málaga and Granada, and it’s easy to find group tours from both cities.
-They are usually combined with a visit to Frigiliana, which is another white washed village located just 6 km from Nerja.
+They usually combine Nerja with a visit to Frigiliana, which is another whitewashed village located just 6 km from Nerja.
 Frigiliana is considered by many as the most beautiful village in Andalusia.

 READ MORE: